 I still have a few things to show you…But at this point, I have a working, albeit barebones, course.

-So, let's take a quick detour and explore how you display front-end content with LearnDash.
+So, let’s take a quick detour and explore how you can display LearnDash content on your WordPress site.

 Ok, back into the WordPress dashboard to show you a few more things that you can do with LearnDash.

 If you like to torture your course-takers by making them, gasp, actually do work, you have a couple of options at your command:

 Let’s start with quizzes.
 There are a ridiculous number of options here.
 You have a ton of control over how your quizzes function (though I do know some people complain about the limited number of question types):

 Configuring all of these options for every single quiz would be a pain.
 However, LearnDash thought of that and included a handy feature that lets you save a set of settings as a template, which allows you to quickly spin up already-configured quizzes and save a ton of time.

 To actually create your questions, you’ll pop over to the Builder tab, which works a lot like the course builder.